Decorative Birdhouses – A Recycled Greeting Card Craft

 Horzontal feature image of three finished birdhouses on wood stands decorated with flowers and birds.

-I made three decorative birdhouses and stands to perch them on.
-In this tutorial, I’ll step you through how to reuse greeting cards to decorate unfinished wooden birdhouses and show you how to make a wood pedestal stand.
+I made three decorative birdhouses with stands.
+In this tutorial, I’ll walk you through how to use old greeting cards to decorate unfinished wooden birdhouses and how to make a wooden pedestal stand.

 • Wooden craft birdhouses (mine are from Dollar Tree)